adityanarayan-1234/employee-leave-management-system/README.md

 ## Overview

-The Employee Leave Management System is a full-stack web application developed to simplify and streamline the leave management process within an organization.
-It enables employees to submit leave requests, monitor their leave history, and manage their profiles, while providing administrators with a centralized dashboard to manage employees, departments, and leave approvals.
+A full-stack MERN Employee Leave Management System that streamlines the leave approval process within an organization.
+Employees can apply for leave, track leave history, and manage their profiles, while administrators can manage employees, departments, approve or reject leave requests, monitor activities, and analyze leave statistics through an interactive dashboard.

 The application focuses on secure authentication, efficient leave tracking, and an intuitive user interface to improve organizational workflow.